Codewithtej/HERA-app/README.md

 # HERA: Where Connections Blossom and Memories Flourish

+This was built as a part of an entrepreneurship Course at the University of San Francisco by @codewithtej @varshamoturi

 ## Overview

 HERA is more than a dating app; she's your friend, guide, and matchmaker.
 With advanced AI, HERA crafts personalized matches and unforgettable experiences tailored to your interests.
 In a world craving genuine connections, HERA revolutionizes how we bond and find love.
 Welcome to HERA – where meaningful connections feel effortless.